 Inga Meldere (b.
 1979) lives and works in Helsinki.
 She studied at the University of Latvia and at the Art Academy of Latvia.
-Meldere was a researcher at Jan Van Eyck Academie in Maastricht between 2013 and 2014.
-She is currently attending a MA program in Painting at the University of the Arts in Helsinki.
+Between 2013 and 2014, Meldere was a researcher at Jan Van Eyck Academie in Maastricht.
+She is currently attending a Painting MA programme at the University of the Arts in Helsinki.

 Inga Meldere describes her works as being about art practices and painting methods.
 Her paintings, installations and prints are the result of detailed work with source material, weaving together personal and collective memories and experiences, art historical quotes and everyday imagery.
 Interested in what she calls “the mood of a painting”, Meldere narrates these fragments into her works with care and precision, following their lead until they reach a focus.

 Meldere’s recent exhibitions include "Hidden matter", with Mikko Hintz, Helsinki Contemporary (2019); “Twofold", with Atis Ievinš, Latvian National Museum of Art, Riga (2017); "Vertex", SIC, Helsinki (2017); “Colouring Books”, kim?
 Contemporary Art Centre, Riga (2016); "House By the Waterfall or Colouring Books for Adults", Temnikova & Kasela, Tallinn (2016); “Writers Room”, Museum of Janis Rozentals and Rudolfs Blaumanis, Riga (2015); “Berzkalni”, gallery G12, Helsinki, (2015); “Magic Mountain”, gallery XO, Riga (2014); “Untitled”, together with Oscar Santillan, Temnikova & Kasela, Tallinn (2013).